-Home | About | Publications | Projects | Blog |
+Home | About | Publications | Projects | Blog | CV |

-I am a third year PhD student within Open Lab at Newcastle University looking into the role that augmented reality can play in radiology.
+I am a fourth year PhD student within Open Lab at Newcastle University looking into the role that augmented reality can play in radiology.
 I completed my BSc in computer science here at Newcastle University before starting my PhD in September 2022.
 Outside of the lab I’m either in the kitchen getting creative with my cooking, or following one of many outdoor pursuits, mostly climbing but also cycling, running, and hiking.

 Along side my PhD I have undertaken some teaching assisstance work helping to support undergraduate and masters modules.
 One of these modules is the third year undergraduate ‘Human Computer Interaction: Interaction Design’.
 I have particularly enjoyed demonstrating on this module as it has encouraged me to learn about human-computer interaction (HCI) and interaction design principles and concepts that I previously had little knowledge of.
 Engaging with and helping lead the seminars in this module has been particularly rewarding as they provide the opportunity to engage in thought provoking discussions with students.

-Over summer 2024 I co-supervised one of the HCI masters students through their dissertation.
+Over the summer of 2024 I co-supervised one of the HCI masters students through their dissertation.
 During this process I engaged with the student to conceptualise their project in line with what they were interested in and the idea they had, all the way through to submission.
 I found this process particularly rewarding as it afforded me the opportunity to develop an idea with the student and support them in deliverying a high quality piece of work.

 In the summer of 2022 I completed a summer placement within the EPiC (Educational Practices in Computing) research group in the school of computing at Newcastle University.
 During this placement I built on existing games development knowledge to create a command line interface simulator for students to use to help them learn basic commands in a safe environment.
 This was an interesting process that allowed me to build on and solidify my knowledge of command line interfaces.
 That project is available on the projects page.